selwynpolit/d9book/book/caching.md

     class: Drupal\Core\Cache\NullBackendFactory
 ```

-## How to specify the cache backend for Memcache, Redir or APCu
+## How to specify the cache backend for Memcache, Redis or APCu

 This is relevant for using [Memcache](https://www.drupal.org/project/memcache), [Redis](https://www.drupal.org/project/redis) and also [APCu](https://www.php.net/manual/en/book.apcu.php).
 By default, Drupal caches information in the database.
 Tables includes `cache_default`, `cache_render`, `cache_page`, `cache_config` etc.  By using the configuration below, Drupal can instead store this info in memory to increase performance.